 There are many other CMS solutions available on the market, such as Joomla and Drupal.
 WordPress, however, is by far the most popular and versatile option.
 Because of its massive user community, WP has a very robust and healthy ecosystem.

 The options for WordPress plugins and themes are practically limitless, with more helpful tools coming out every month.
 They help improve your site performance, secure your pages, and extend their functionality.

 Still, you need to have your own web hosting account to install and manage WordPress.
 That is one big difference the CMS has with many modern website builders.

 What is a Website Builder and How Does it Work

-Website builders are meant to help users quickly build and deploy websites.
-They are mainly considered as complementary tools and play a minimal role in the actual site operation.
+Website builders are meant to help users quickly build and deploy sites.
+They are mainly considered complementary tools and play a minimal role in the actual site operation.
 Basically, once the website builder has completed its job, your website should be able to run on its own.

-Because the goal here is quick publishing, website builders often make use of drag-and-drop functionalities to help users build their sites.
+Because the goal here is quick publishing, website builders often make use of drag-and-drop functionalities.
 This makes the daunting task very easy for beginners and startups looking to get online with zero effort.

 Pros and Cons of Website Builders

 Most website builders are proprietary tools and the developer companies often pair them up with web hosting to sell it as an all-encompassing subscription service.